believemanasseh/forge-mcp/README.md

 query_agent("Create a Django project named deet.")
 ```

+## Integration with LLMs

+This MCP server can be integrated with LLMs that support the Model Control Protocol, allowing them to use the Forge project scaffolding capabilities directly.

 ## Contributing

 We welcome contributions to the Forge MCP Server project!
 Here's how you can contribute: